What's the Difference Between Referrals and Affiliates on Teachable?

 Who gets rewarded?Both referrer and referred friend receive discounts or rewards.Affiliates receive a percentage of revenue from sales.

-How are rewards redeemed?Discounts can be redeemed against future purchases on your school.Commissions are typically paid out in cash to the affiliate’s PayPal.
+How are rewards redeemed?Discounts can be redeemed against future purchases on your school.Commissions are paid out in cash to the affiliate’s PayPal.

 How does the marketing work?Leverage personal connections and trust in your customers’ networks.Often professional marketing tactics to reach wider audiences.